 Making Your Home Hurricane Safe

 First, see why making sure your front door opens out instead of in is one of the most important ways to protect your home from hurricane-force winds.

-While most people who build a hurricane-safe home often envision a concrete structure much like Fort Knox, in many cases a fortified home has many wind-resistant features that are incorporated during the construction process and aren’t necessarily very noticable once the house is finished.
+While most people who build a hurricane-safe home often envision a concrete structure much like Fort Knox, in many cases a fortified home has many wind-resistant features that are incorporated during the construction process and aren’t necessarily very noticeable once the house is finished.

 For example, after the destructive Hurricane Andrew made landfall in South Florida in 1992, the Sunshine State set forth a new set of building codes that required stronger metal brackets to connect the roofing structure of a house to its walls.